DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

   projects I have completed.
 ```

 Once you are done with your commit message, save and close the text editor you were using to edit the message.
+For nano (the default text editor on linux and mac), hit `CTRL` + `X`, then press `Y` to save and close.

 Now that you have made your commit, it is time to upload your changes.
-In the terminal/command line type `git push`.
-That should synchronize your changes with this repository.
+In the terminal/command line type `git push -u origin my-webpage-start`.

-#### Using the GUI
+### Step 11: Submit a Pull Request

+At this point, your changes should be in the cloud, but they are still on your own fork.
+If you go to <http://dhsdevelopers.org>, you won't see them.
+That is because your changes still haven't been pulled into the main repository.

+Go back to your fork on <http://github.com>.
+You should see a banner that says you recently pushed to `my-webpage-start` and that you can make a pull request.
+Click the button to make a pull request.
+Add a meaningful description of your changes, and click the big green button to open the PR.

+It may take a while for one of the admins to get to your PR, but when it's merged, you should get an email.
+After it gets merged, you can go to <http://dhsdevelopers.org> and see your changes live on the internet.

+### Step 12: Syncing Changes Back to Your Fork

+Other people will be making changes to the main repository and if you want to keep your fork up to date, you will need to sync changes back to your fork.
+To do this, you will need to use the terminal/command line, since there is no way to connect to two remote repositories in GitHub Desktop.

+Open up a terminal and `cd github/dhsdevelopersclub.github.io`.
+Then, checkout your dev branch: `git checkout dev`.
+Next, add the main repository as a remote called "upstream" (you only have to do this once): `git remote add upstream https://github.com/DHSDevelopersClub/dhsdevelopersclub.github.io.git`.
+Finally, pull the changes from the dev branch on upstream: `git pull upstream dev`.
+You should also `git push` so your own fork stays up to date.
+Nice job, you are now ready to [make more changes](#step-13-making-more-changes) to the website.

+### Step 13: Making More Changes

+If you've gotten this far, you've done most of the hard work already.
+Making more changes in the future requires just X steps.

+1. [Sync your fork with the main repository.](#step-12-syncing-changes-back-to-your-fork)  This time, you don't need to add the remote; you just checkout dev, pull, then push.
+2. [Make a new branch.](#step-4-split-off-a-new-branch)  Name the branch something that makes sense (eg. if you plan to update the header of your site, call it `my-site-header` or something).
+Make sure you are on the dev branch before branching.
+If you just synced your fork with the main repository, you will probably be there already.
+3. Make your changes using your favorite text editor.
+4. [Test your changes.](#step-8-testing-your-home-page)  Even the best programmers rarely get it right the first time.
+Everytime you make a change, test it out to see if it worked.
+With the magic of gulp, you can just leave the browser tab open and look at it will show your latest changes when you save your files.
+5. [Commit your changes.](#step-10-commit-your-changes)  You can make more than one commit before making a pull request.
+If you are making a lot of changes, you should split them up into smaller commits.
+6. [Make a pull request.](#step-11-submit-a-pull-request)  Once you have opened the pull request, you can still make commits in that branch.
+If you `git push` them, they will become part of the pull request as well.

+Try to not make too many pull requests.
+The website admins (Zander, Sebastian, and Max) have to manually test and deploy them.
+It's much easier for them if you make a lot of changes on your fork, then bundle them up into one big pull request.

-### Step 9: Edit the README.md File
+### Step 14: Edit the README.md File

 Make sure to improve this file if you run into any problems.
 You can edit this file in much the same way that you edit your index.html.
 You can also edit it from the GitHub website.
+The readme is written in markdown (hence the .md).
+It is a very simplified version of HTML, see [this article](http://daringfireball.net/projects/markdown/syntax) for an overview of how to write markdown.
+[Dillinger](http://dillinger.io/) is a good tool for editing markdown.
+You can copy-paste the readme into it, make your edits, then copy-paste back into the file.

 Happy coding, and welcome to the club!